mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

   export function withPolledModel ()
   ```

-  Adds polling behavior to the widget.
+  Adds a polling behavior to the widget.
 The underlying attribute model is
   constantly polled to keep the widget up-to-date.
 The prototype that mixes
   this in should have the following methods defined: